over-light/proxima/README.md

 Currently, the project is in an **ongoing development stage**.

-The repository contains Proxima node prototype intended for experimental research and development.
+The repository contains a prototype of the Proxima node.
+It is intended for experimental research and development.
 It also contains some tools, which includes basic wallet functionality.

 ## Highlights of the system's architecture